Nomads, Tombs and Petroglyphs – Jebel Adad in Ouarzazate, Morocco

 Still, beyond all these famous sites, Ouarzazate has much more to offer, and many hidden gems are reachable within 20 minutes from the city center.

-Although I have been living in Ouarzazate for a few years now, the region keeps on surprising me for its beauty and for the amount of things to visit.
+Although I have been living in Ouarzazate for a few years now, the region keeps on surprising me for its beauty and for some interesting things to visit.

 Just recently I engaged myself on exploring the fantastic pre-Islamic site of Jbel Adad.
 Located in the foothills of a huge rocky mountain called Jbel Adad (literally Mountain Finger), the landscape is made of volcanic rock, resembling some Lava Fields in Iceland.